vanepp/FritzingCheckPart/README.md

 ### Error 6: ParseFile error parsing the input xml file filename

 The xml parser found illegal xml at the line and column listed after this.
-Note the lxml parser is more strict than either Inkscape or Fritzing and will report errors that both Inkscape and Fritzing will accept as valid xml.
+Note the lxml parser is stricter than either Inkscape or Fritzing and will report errors that both Inkscape and Fritzing will accept as valid xml.
 If you look however, there really is an error there and you should correct it.
 Below is an example from the Bean_revE.fzp file currently in core:

 /cygdrive/c/fritzing/fritzing.0.9.3b.64.pc/fritzing.0.9.3b.64.pc/fritzing-parts/core/Bean_revE.fzp:161:90:FATAL:PARSER:ERR_SPACE_REQUIRED: attributes construct error